 5.10.3.
 Pass/Fail/Invalid outcome for a single test

 An ISC emissions test shall be considered as ‘passed’ for one or more pollutants when the emissions result is equal or below the emission limit set out in paragraph 6.3.10. of UN Regulation No. 154 for that type of test.
-When testing vehicles in the additional lifetime, a durability multiplier of 1.2 for adjusting the emission limits, as specified in paragraph [6.3.10. of UN Regulation No. 154, shall be used.
+When testing vehicles in the additional lifetime, a durability multiplier for adjusting the emission limits for gaseous pollutants, as specified in paragraph 5.1.1. of this Regulation, shall be used.

-[Concept of main lifetime and additional lifetime to be defined in an update to this paragraph]

 An emissions test shall be considered as ‘failed’ for one or more pollutants when the emissions result is greater than the corresponding emission limit for that type of test.
 Each failed test result shall increase the ‘f’ count (see paragraph 5.10.5.) by 1 for that statistical instance.

 An ISC emissions test shall be considered invalid if it does not respect the requirements of the tests referred to in paragraph 5.3.
 Invalid test results shall be excluded from the statistical procedure and the test shall be repeated with the same vehicle in order to have a valid test.